iotaledger/bee-rfcs/text/0041-shutdown.md

 }
 ```

-About the `execute` method there are two things worth mentioning:
+About the `execute` method there are three things worth mentioning:

-1. takes `self` - in other words - claims ownership over the `Shutdown` instance, which means that it will be deallocated at the end of the method body, and can no longer be used.
+1. takes `self` by value - in other words - claims ownership over the `Shutdown` instance, which means that it will be deallocated at the end of the method body, and can no longer be used;
 2. is decorated with the `async` keyword, which means that under the hood it returns a `Future` that needs to be polled by an async runtime in order to make progress.
-In this specific case of a shutdown it almost always makes sense to `block_on` this method.
+In this specific case of a shutdown it almost always makes sense to `block_on` this method;
+3. workers shut down in reverse order as they registered;

 # Drawbacks